How It Works

 Typically 2 years in the available specialty, but if you have lots of clinical experience in other specialties we can always check to see if the unit (and the hospital or health system) will make an exception.

-Not likely, but if the units are very similar we can always check to see if the manager is willing to cross train.
+Usually not, but if the units are very similar we can always check to see if the manager is willing to cross train.
+Our clients need someone who can hit the ground running which is why ample current experience is almost always required.

 The standard CMS employment agreement requires you to work 1,000 hours at the facility before taking a staff position, but CMS is happy to pursue staff transitions earlier if we can work out an agreement with the facility directly.
 Keep in mind 1,000 hours is just two 13-week assignments.